 x := 123; bar :: “string”;

 Some languages use a hybrid approach.
-Python uses qualifier-focused for functions/classes/imports and name-focused for variables.
-On the other hand, C uses an incomplete type-focused syntax for its pointers and arrays: the * and [] symbols are actually bound to the name and not the type.
-These get fixed in most modern C-like languages.
+Python, for example, uses a qualifier-focused style for functions, classes, and imports, and a name-focused style for variables.
+In contrast, C uses an incomplete type-focused syntax for pointers and arrays: the *

 int *a, **b, c; // int *a; int **b; int c;